MarcusKlik/fstpackage.blog/content/post/fst_0.8.0/fst_0.8.0.md

 write_fst(df, "sampleset.fst")  # write using default compression
 ```

 This writes data frame _df_ to a _fst_ file using the default compression setting of 50 percent.
+If _df_ is a _data.table_, the key columns (if any) are also preserved.
 To retrieve the stored data:

 ```r